Addiction

 • Life skills training

-Origins Behavioral HealthCare is dedicated to helping our patients achieve lifelong, sustainable and complete recovery.
-We believe that sobriety is possible for everyone.
-Our team provides cutting-edge care that enacts real, lasting change for our patients by helping them lead healthier, more confident, and more purposeful lives.
+Hanley Center helps patients achieve lifelong, sustainable, and complete recovery from any form of substance addiction.
+Sobriety is possible for everyone.
+Cutting-edge care that enacts real, lasting change means people lead healthier, more confident, and purposeful lives.